Death toll reaches 26 in quake that hit Turkey, Greek island

 The small tsunami that hit the Turkish coast also affected Samos, with seawater flooding streets in the main harbor town of Vathi.
 Authorities warned people to stay away from the coast and from potentially damaged buildings.

-The earthquake, which the Kandilli Institute said had a magnitude of 6.9, struck at 2:51 p.m.
-(1151 GMT) in Turkey and was centered in the Aegean northeast of Samos.
-AFAD said it measured 6.6.
+The earthquake, which the Istanbul-based Kandilli Institute said had a magnitude of 6.9, was centered in the Aegean northeast of Samos.
+AFAD said it measured 6.6. and hit at a depth of some 16 kilometers (10 miles).

 It was felt across the eastern Greek islands and as far as Athens and in Bulgaria.
 In Turkey, it shook the regions of Aegean and Marmara, including Istanbul.
 Istanbul’s governor said there were no reports of damage in the city, Turkey’s largest.

+Turkey is crossed by fault lines and is prone to earthquakes.
+In 1999, two powerful quakes killed some 87,000 people in northwestern Turkey.
+Earthquakes are frequent in Greece too.

 Authorities warned residents in Izmir not to return to damaged buildings, saying they could collapse in strong aftershocks.
+Many people spent the night out in the streets, too frightened to return to their homes, even if they sustained no damage, the DHA news agency reported.

 More than 3,000 rescue personnel were sent to Izmir, as well as relief supplies.
 The Turkish Red Crescent set up kitchens.